 An H1 tag provides the most significant headline available on your webpage.
 This tag usually represents your web page's title or other significant content that should stand out from the remaining data on the web page.

 It is considered a best practice to use only one H1 tag for your web page as more than one title would confuse visitors that scan through your website.

 For example, the Contentstack website follows the same ideology on its webpage.
 The webpage maintains “Industry Leader in Headless CMS” as the sole H1 tag, providing better readability for its visitors.

-Use of a single header tag enhances user experience and improves SEO rankings for the website.
+The use of a single header tag enhances user experience and improves SEO rankings for the website.

-The header tags shape the content on your website and provide appropriate context for the data present on your webpage.
-To provide appropriate flow of information on your website, you can use different header tags to structure your content.
+The header tags shape the content on your website and provide an appropriate context for the data present on your webpage.
+To provide the appropriate flow of information on your website, you can use different header tags to structure your content.

 Let us take a look at the different types of header tags:

 For example, the H1 tag would create the title of your blog post, while the tags ranging from H2 to H6 would form the subsequent sub-headings inside your blog post.